flyingKenny/VBAN-Receptor-ESP8266-I2S/README.md

-# Wireless sound card with EESP8266 and VABN protocol
+# Wireless sound card with EESP8266 and VBAN protocol
 The target of this project is to build a WiFi speaker, which is directly fed via UDP stream.
 Application are
 * reducing long analog wires